JonkeyGuan/visualizer/README.md

 # visualizer

-This is the JDG(Infinispan) cache data visualizer, migrated from https://github.com/infinispan/visual to sprintboot application
+This is the JDG(Infinispan) cache data visualizer, migrated from https://github.com/infinispan/visual to springboot application

 run the visualizer: